marmello77/crestani-et-al-2018/README.md

 E-mail: aninhacrestani@hotmail.com.

 How to cite: Crestani et al. 2018.
 Interindividual variations in plant and fruit traits affect the structure of a plant-frugivore network.
-Biotropica, in press.
-DOI: https://doi.org/10.1016/j.actao.2018.11.003.
+Acta Oecologica, DOI: https://doi.org/10.1016/j.actao.2018.11.003.
 Supplementary information.

 Published on November 22nd, 2018.